I consider automated tests the best form of documentation

 Software consultant remote, from 06-2023 to 06-2023

-Scaffolding of MVP for a contractee team.
+One-month contract.
+Scaffolding of the MVP for a contractee team.

 Worked with business to define domain & map it to the database and GraphQL API design.